Northern Territory: Social distancing, work, travel, education, what's open?

 While safe social distancing has always been recommended in the Northern Territory, the number of people who could gather in a social environment has also always been higher than other states and territories.

 The Northern Territory originally had a 10-person rule in place.
-This rule is now lifted for outdoor weddings and funerals; an unlimited number of people will be allowed to attend outdoor weddings and funerals.
+Since May 8, this rule has been lifted to allow for an unlimited number of people to attend weddings and funerals, while adhering to social distancing rules.

 The region is now in stage one of the three-part plan to bring Northern Territory back to ‘normal’, or as close to normal as we once knew it.